-As a Pension Funds manager, VidaCaixa has reserved a part of its Own Funds to said activity, pursuant to the provisions set forth by Article 20 of the Legislative Royal Decree 1/2002, of 29 November by which the consolidated text of the Regulating Law of Pension Plans and Funds, modified by Law 2/2011, of 4 March.
-These Own Funds are not available to cover the SCR, and therefore VidaCaixa deducts a total of 22,918 thousand euros (22,212 thousand euros in 2019) from its available Own Funds to cover the SCR.
+As a Pension Funds manager, VidaCaixa has reserved a part of its Own Funds to said activity, pursuant to the provisions set forth by Article 20 of the Legislative Royal Decree 1/2002, of November 29, by which the consolidated text of the Regulating Law of Pension Plans and Funds, modified by Law 2/2011, of March 4.
+These Own Funds are not available to cover the SCR, and therefore VidaCaixa deducts a total of 29,019 thousand euros (22,918 thousand euros in 2020) from its available Own Funds to cover the SCR.

-Pursuant to Article 77 of Directive 2009/238 of Solvency II, the insurance or reinsurance obligations portfolio to which the matching adjustment is applied and the assigned assets portfolio are identified, organised and managed separately with respect to other activities of the companies, and the assigned assets portfolio cannot be used to cover the losses arising from the company's other activities, therefore creating a limited availability fund with respect to the entity's remaining business.
+Pursuant to Article 77 ter of Directive 2009/238 of Solvency II, the portfolio of insurance or reinsurance obligations to which the matching adjustment is applied and the asset portfolio assigned are identified, organised and managed separately from other activities of the companies, and the asset portfolio assigned cannot be used to cover the losses arising from other activities of the company, creating a limit availability fund in relation to the remaining business of the entity.